 Here’s AFAR’s selection of the eight most exciting things to do in New York this season, from the Upper East Side to Williamsburg.

-Explore Williamsburg before the L train shuts down
+Explore Williamsburg (now that the L train isn't shutting down)

-It won’t be impossible to get between the destinations (the MTA is implementing extra bus and ferry service).
-However, if you’ve been meaning to explore the evolving neighborhood, you should go this winter.
-Not only did the first U.S. Hoxton Hotel open in Brooklyn in September 2018, but the rooftop cocktail bar inside a water tower at the Williamsburg Hotel across the street is also expected to throw open its doors any day now.
+Now that the L Train isn't shutting down between Brooklyn and Manhattan this April, you have no excuse not to explore Brooklyn's Williamsburg neighborhood.
+Not only did the first U.S. Hoxton Hotel open in Brooklyn in September 2018, but the rooftop cocktail bar inside a water tower at the Williamsburg Hotel across the street is open now.
 97 Wythe Avenue, Brooklyn, thehoxton.com

 View this post on Instagram